dragon-dune/dragon-dune/README.md

     artifact their opponent played, then they may declare their treachery and automatically win the battle, taking no losses.
 The loser removes all units from the territory (even those not used in the battle), and discards any artifacts used in the battle.
+The winner also receives two gold.
 10. This process continues until all battles for a player are resolved.
 11. Then the whole process repeats for the next player in player order.

 ![](art/coins.png)